Local search for valued constraint satisfaction parameterized by treedepth: Abstract

 \section{Abstract}

 Sometimes local search algorithms cannot efficiently find even local peaks.
-To understand why, I look at the structure of ascents in fitness landscapes from valued constraint satisfaction problems (VCSPs).
-Given a VCSP with a constraint graph of treedepth $d$, I prove that from any initial assignment there always exists an ascent of length $2^{d + 1} \cdot n$ to a local peak.
-This means that short ascents always exist in fitness landscapes from constraint graphs of logarithmic treedepth, and thus also for all VCSPs of bounded treewidth.
-But this does not mean that local search algorithms will always find and follow such short ascents in sparse VCSPs.
-I show that with loglog treedepth, superpolynomial ascents exist; and for polylog treedepth, there are initial assignments from which all ascents are superpolynomial.
-Together, these results suggest that the study of sparse VCSPs can help us better understand the barriers to efficient local search.
+To understand why, I look at the structure of ascents in fitness landscapes from valued constraint satisfaction problems (VCSPs) parameterized by the treedepth of their constraint graphs.
+There are existing constructions of VCSPs with logarithm treedepth that represent fitness landscapes where all ascents are exponential from some initial assignment.
+I improve these bounds by showing that with loglog treedepth, superpolynomial ascents exist; and for polylog treedepth, there are initial assignments from which all ascents are superpolynomial.
+My hope is that these examples of sparse VCSPs can help us better understand the barriers to efficient local search.